TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

 Value assignment: The "=" operator
 ----------------------------------

-This simply assigns a value to an object path.
+This assigns a value to an object path.

 **Rules:**